NanoMetaML/template/README.md

 Packaging code is a widely used package management tool for Python.
 We use it to define, package, and distribute our code as reusable modules or libraries.
 This makes it easy for others to install and use our code without worrying about dependencies or compatibility issues.

+# Before we get started...

+Make sure that you have your ClearML credentials configured at [clear.ml](https:\\clear.ml).
+You will need these to establish connections with the ClearML servers.
+This will be elaborated more in the following steps.

 # Getting Started

 To get started with our NanoML Github Template, follow these steps: